lascavana/FrobeniusNum/README.md

 # FrobeniusNum
 Calculates the Frobenius number for a given vector a.
+Based on code by Prof. Karen Aardal

 ## Input
 Input file must contain the components $a_i$ of a vector $a$ with $a_i>0$ and $a_i \leq a_{i+1}$ for all $i$.